shushmithaa2306/Todo/README.md

-# todo
+# Todo

-A new Flutter application.
+*A new Flutter application written in dart using Flutter SDK.*
+***An application to store the things in your brain to your mobile.***
+*Images of TODO application are shown below:*

 ## Getting Started